marten-seemann/base-drafts/draft-ietf-quic-transport.md

 these errors also means that the endpoint needs to maintain the final offset state for closed streams, which could mean a significant state commitment.

+## Flow control of CRYPTO_HS data {#flow-control-crypto}

+Data sent in CRYPTO_HS frames is not flow controlled in the same way as STREAM frames.
+QUIC relies on the cryptographic protocol implementation to avoid excessive buffering of data, see {{QUIC-TLS}}.
+The implementation SHOULD provide an interface to QUIC to tell it about its buffering limits so that there is no excessive buffering at multiple layers.

 # Error Handling